rubys/showcase/README.md

 of available cloud providers.
 Doing so would not only give scalability and privacy, it would eliminate any concerns of the app not being available due to power or network outages.

+Depending on the cloud provider, you will likely need to replace the database, the volumes, the ports, and even the `docker-compose.yml`.

 # Futures (planned features)